runebaas/switzerlan-rules/rules/tournaments/rocket-league.md

 ### Schedule

-First appointment for the team representative will be the briefing on Friday at 20:00.
+The first appointment for the team representative will be the briefing on Friday at 20:00.
 The Tournament itself will start one hour later at 21:00.
 All players must be at the location at the time of the briefing.

 ### Game Settings